lovenets/CS-notebook/Go/source code.md

 	if et.size == 0 {
 		// append should not create a slice with nil pointer but non-zero len.
-		// We assume that append doesn't need to preserve old.array in this case. return slice{unsafe.Pointer(&zerobase), old.len, cap}
+		// We assume that append doesn't need to preserve old.array in this case.
+        // zerobase is the base address for all 0-byte allocations
+        // it's an uintptr
+		return slice{unsafe.Pointer(&zerobase), old.len, cap}
 	}
 ```